 Is Instagram not fun anymore?
-Or TikTok did a better job at targeting the right audience?
+Or did TikTok do a better job at targeting the right audience?

 Linqua’s report on influencer marketing from a few days ago proves this theory - TikTok won the brands’ hearts and money.

-As we at Brybe.com live and breathe influencer marketing, we decided to explore TikTok’s origins and see how one app that was neglected by almost everyone, turned out to dictate the influencer marketing trends in 2021.
+As we at Brybe.com live and breathe influencer marketing, we decided to explore TikTok’s origins and see how one app that almost everyone neglected, turned out to dictate the influencer marketing trends in 2021.